Instantly Correct Cracks, Chips, and Cavities

 The bonding process requires just 30 minutes to an hour per tooth.
-Dr. Farnham or Dr. Fuerst will clean the tooth, etch it with an acidic gel, rinse the gel, and then paint on your cosmetic resin bonding layer by layer.
+Dr. Brett Farnham, Dr. Kirby Fuerst, or Dr. Erin Fuerst will clean the tooth, etch it with an acidic gel, rinse the gel, and then paint on your cosmetic resin bonding layer by layer.

 Patients enjoy the simplicity of the dental bonding process.
 With dental bonding, you can avoid: